Vars-Ulrich/quartz/public/Information Technology/Software-as-a-Service.md

   - Software as a Service
 ---
 # Overview
 Software as a Service (SaaS) is a software distribution model in which applications are hosted by a third-party provider and made available to customers over the internet.
 This model allows users to access software applications on a subscription basis without the need for internal infrastructure or hardware.
-SaaS is one of the primary categories of cloud computing, alongside [[Infrastructure-as-a-Service|Infrastructure-as-a-Service (IaaS)]]  and [[Platform-as-a-Service|Platform-as-a-Service (PaaS)]].
+SaaS is one of the primary categories of cloud computing, alongside [[Infrastructure as a service|Infrastructure-as-a-Service (IaaS)]]  and [[Platform as a service|Platform-as-a-Service (PaaS)]].

 ### Key Characteristics of SaaS